 At Somerset House from 1628, Goodricke worked for Queen Henrietta Maria, decorating interiors and picture frames.
-He was responsible for the elaborate decoration of the Queen’s new Cabinet Room, painted and gilded in 1629-30 for £233, including framing mouldings for 218 panels of grotesques (Colvin 1982 pp.39, 262).
+He was responsible for the elaborate decoration of the Queen’s new Cabinet Room, painted and gilded in 1629-30 for £233, including framing mouldings for 218 panels of grotesques (Colvin 1982 pp.39, 262) and for painting ‘like walnuttree’ a large frame for a portrait of Charles I in 1632/3 (National Archives, E351/3266).
 Between 1631 and 1639, at least 66 frames were made, apparently for Somerset House, by Goodricke, Taylor and others, often working in partnership, including 20 for the Cabinet Room, 1631-3, as well as frames for the adjoining Cross Gallery, 1634-6, probably for full-length royal portraits (Colvin 1982 p.268).
 In more detail, for the Cabinet Room in 1631/2 Goodricke gilded frames and painted mouldings for them with leaves, flutes, beads, roses and other enrichments (Edmond 1980 p.175).
 With Edward Pearce (qv) and George Carew, in 1635/6 he painted 17 frames in stone colour and two for the Long Gallery in a dark lute colour with gilt edges and, grandest of all, a frame probably for Van Dyck’s Charles I and Queen Henrietta Maria, which was painted in a dark lute colour with a broad gilt edge at a cost of 1s a foot for 48 feet, making £2.8s (Edmond 1980 p.174).

 At Greenwich, Goodricke painted and varnished frames for the Queen’s House with Benjamin Davyson in 1633/4.
 This work included painting frames in a dark lute colour and gilding the mouldings in oil, at 1s a foot for 106 feet, for The Finding of Moses and Potiphar’s Wife (almost certainly by Orazio Gentileschi) and The Muses for £5.6s.6d, and painting a frame of a lesser moulding, length 23 feet, for Tarquin and Lucretia for 11s.6d including varnishing and gilding the edges (National Archives, E 351/3267; see also George H. Chettle, The Queen’s House, Greenwich, London Survey Committee, 14th monograph, 1937, p.104; Colvin 1982 p.119).